Meltcus/Medical-Image-Segmentation-using-Deep-Learning/README.md

 - **U-Net++ with SCSE Attention and EfficientNet-B4 Encoder**:
   - Achieved an IoU of **93.38%**, demonstrating a significant improvement over the past results.

+The trained model can be downloaded from the [Initial Release](https://github.com/nlagarde15/COMP433-GroupE/releases/tag/v1.0.0).

 ## License